-The Downtown Revitalization Program will be available on a competitive basis to eligible applicants statewide.
-Applications for the 2021 program year are due by 11:59 p.m.
-C.T. on May 3, 2021.
+Applications will not be accepted after 11:59 p.m. on the final day of submission.
 Technical assistance from TDA staff will be unavailable after 5:00 p.m. on the final day of submission.

 TDA is introducing a new online grant management system, called Texas Department of Agriculture - Grants Online (TDA-GO!).
-This application is anticipated to be launched for public access in January 2021 and submissions shall be accepted though TDA-GO!
-System.
-TDA encourages communities to spend the next few months selecting a project and documenting the National Program Objective.
+This application is anticipated to be launched for public access in January 2021 and submissions shall be accepted through TDA-GO! system.
+TDA encourages communities to spend the next few months selecting a project and documenting beneficiaries.
 Once the online application is released, the data and supporting documentation can be entered relatively quickly.